jpmcWorkers/jpmcWorkers.github.io/docs/index.md

 # Please sign the petition linked below

-We will NOT see your e-mail.
+We will NOT see your e-mail address.
 That all stays with co-worker.org

 [https://www.coworker.org/p/jpmcWorkers](https://www.coworker.org/p/jpmcWorkers)